Importance sampling squared for Bayesian inference in latent variable models: Applications

 When $\delta=0$ (so that $\lambda_i=1$ for all individuals) the GMNL model reduces to the mixed logit (MIXL) model, which we also consider in our analysis.
 The MIXL model captures heterogeneity in consumer preferences by allowing individuals to weight the choice attributes differently.
 By introducing taste heterogeneity, the MIXL specification avoids the restrictive independence of irrelevant alternatives property of the standard multinomial logit model \citep{fklw2010}.
 The GMNL model additionally allows for scale heterogeneity through the random variable $\lambda_i$, which changes all attribute weights simultaneously.
-In this model, choice behavior can therefore be more random for some consumers compared to others.
+Choice behavior in this model can therefore be more random for some consumers than others.
 The $\gamma$ parameter weights the specification between two alternative ways of introducing scale heterogeneity into the model.

 The parameter vector is $\theta=(\beta_{01},\ldots \beta_{0J},\sigma_{0}^2,\beta_1,\ldots,\beta_K,\sigma_1^2,\ldots,\sigma_K^2,\delta^2,\gamma)'$, while the vector of latent variables for each individual is $x_{i}=(\eta_{0i},\ldots,\eta_{Ki},\lambda_i)$.
 The likelihood is therefore